This profile is written and maintained by the homeowner, architect, or builder.

 The Boolarra Steel Frame House is an alternate method of framing a new house or build.
 It relies on the old post and beam construction principle.
 This very inexpensive completed steel frame and roof is the low foot-print structural backbone of the build.
 In this case the walls will be an infill of timber, cladded externally with fire proof compressed fibro-cement sheeting.
 The internal walls will be lined with some ply and some plaster.

-The build is currently up to frame inspection stage.
+The build is currently completed to certificate of occupancy inspection stage.
 It is very interesting to view the ease of construction and enquire about the choice of building materials and fixings.

 The house is designed to benefit from solar gain and the pleasant views.
 It was an early choice to remain off grid for all services although the grid power passes over the property.
 The area is prone to blackouts off grid is the short term electricity reliability & resilience insurance.